kensanata/just-halberds/Halberts.md

 ## Magic

-Just like you slowly build up a pool of enemies, you need to work with the players to understand how powerful the magic is.
+Just like you slowly build up a pool of enemies, you need to work out an understanding of just how powerful magic is with the players.

-> Example: How many goblins can Adalric kill with one Flash?
+> Example: How many goblins can Adalric kill with lightning?
 > Alex and Claudia agree that lightning can hit a
-> giant spider and rider, doing 5d6 damage to both
+> giant spider including its rider, doing 5d6 damage to each,
-> each, or chain lightning can hit five goblins, doing > 2d6 damage to each.
+> or chain lightning can hit five goblins, doing
+> 2d6 damage to each.

 The same applies here: Make a note of what you negotiate and stick to it!